hephaestus25/Group1LabAct3/README.md

   <img src="banner.png" alt="Image" />
 </p>

 Welcome to Biglang Gwapo Barber Shop Web Page repository!
-This webpage is designed to showcase sample images of different haircuts and haircuts of celebrities.
-It provides a visually appealing interface to help clients choose their desired hairstyles and get inspiration from popular celebrity looks.
+This webpage is designed to showcase different haircuts and haircuts of celebrities.
+This website can also be used as a business website for a barber shop business.
+The goal of the project is to provide a visually appealing interface to help clients choose their desired hairstyles and get inspiration from popular celebrity looks

 ## Table of Contents
 - [Features](#features)